Multiplex STR Kits, Inhibitor Handling and Low-Template DNA

 In a modern forensic DNA laboratory, the connection between a swab collected at a crime scene and a numbered allele profile submitted to a national database runs through a multiplex PCR kit.
 That kit has been validated by its manufacturer against hundreds of DNA samples spanning the full range of concentration and quality the forensic world produces, then re-validated by the purchasing laboratory against its own instruments, analysts, and sample types before it is trusted with a casework sample.
 The kit is not a commodity reagent.
 Each primer pair was designed to bracket a specific short tandem repeat locus, each fluorescent dye channel was allocated to avoid peak overlap, and the entire multiplex was tested to confirm that each locus amplifies consistently in the presence of the others.

 Five kits dominate the operational landscape across the world's major forensic DNA jurisdictions: Identifiler Plus (Applied Biosystems, 15 STR loci plus Amelogenin), PowerPlex Fusion 6C (Promega, 23 STR loci plus Amelogenin), GlobalFiler (Applied Biosystems, 24 STR loci plus Amelogenin), Investigator 24plex QS (Qiagen, 24 STR loci plus Amelogenin and a Y-locus), and ESSplex SE QS (Qiagen, 17 STR loci).
-The move from 13- and 15-locus panels to 24- and 25-locus panels was driven by database search requirements: when the FBI expanded CODIS from 13 to 20 core loci in January 2017, it simultaneously raised the minimum number of loci required for CODIS upload from 13 to 20.
+The move from 13- and 15-locus panels to 24- and 25-locus panels was driven by database search requirements: when the FBI expanded CODIS from 13 to 20 core loci in January 2017, it simultaneously raised the minimum number of loci required for CODIS upload from 13 to 20, the locus-by-locus detail is in CODIS 20, ESS17 and India NDIS locus standards.
 US, UK, Australian, Canadian, and EU laboratories all upgraded their kits to accommodate expanded locus sets.

 A second problem is as old as forensic PCR itself: inhibitors.
 Substances co-extracted with forensic DNA can bind to the polymerase, chelate the magnesium ions that polymerase activity depends on, or intercalate into the template and physically obstruct the polymerase.
 A complete inhibition event gives the analyst a clean extraction result, a quantitation reading, and then no profile at all.
 Partial inhibition is more dangerous because it produces a result, but a degraded one: smaller loci amplify and larger loci drop out, mimicking degradation, generating a misleading partial profile that an inexperienced analyst might misinterpret as a genuine contributor.